wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 One of the plans for DockYard was to quickly grow into the political tech space in Washington, DC.
-I have experience working in political tech, I brought on a guy who I worked with at the DNC, we hired another guy I worked with on a political campaign.
+I have experience working in political tech, I brought on a guy who I worked with at the DNC, and we hired another guy I worked with on a political campaign.
 We started making connections.
 It didn't work out.
 Three reasons: